 The named officer made it clear that he should remain quiet as the rest of the team moved down the shaft.

-As they arrived at the end of the tunnel, where there was a ladder leading upwards.
+They arrived at the end of the tunnel, where there was a ladder leading upwards.
 Another man was waiting who just stood there with a stunned look on his face as the first constable pointed his gun at him.
 As the constable had his finger to his lips and elaborately released the safety of his weapon, the sentry received the message that any sudden move would be risky.

 "They are coming down now, I will alert when the last has left," Holmes said, "There are three with backpacks the last is now descending."

 As each man stepped away from the ladder, he was taken into custody and escorted away.
-As the last arrived, Schultz greeted him, "Good evening Tony; it has been a while.
-Just got out did you?"
+As the last arrived, Schultz greeted him, "Good evening, Tony; it has been a while.
+Just got out, did you?"

 "How did you find me?
 We spent a lot of time setting this up," Tony said.

 "Good evening Mr Smith, you probably don't remember me?
 I am Sherlock Holmes, I was using the name Serxz," Holmes said, "It was a good scheme, but you stirred more than a little curiosity."

 "Tony Dalgliesh, you are under arrest for the unlawful entry of a locked building," Schultz said, ending the situation.

 When we had returned home, I asked, "This ends the case?"